digital-consulting/microservices-security/README.md

 While designing microservices, a big monolithic application is broken down into smaller services that can be independently developed and deployed.
 The final application will have more HTTP calls than a single monolithic application, how can we protect these calls between services?

 While a **microservices architecture** makes building software easier, managing the security of microservices has become a challenge.
 Managing the security of the traditional monolithic applications is quite different than managing the security of a microservices application.
-For example, in the monolithic application, it is easy to implement a centralized security module that manages authentication, authorization, and other security operations; with the distributed nature of microservices, having a centralized security module could impact efficiency and defeat the main purpose of the architecture.
+In the monolithic application it is easy to implement a centralized security module that manages authentication, authorization and other security operations.
+With the **distributed** nature of microservices, having a centralized security module could impact efficiency and defeat the main purpose of the architecture.
 The same issues hold true for data sharing: monolithic applications share data between the different modules of the app “in-memory” or in a “centralized database,” which is a challenge with the distributed microservices.

+## Solution

+**OAuth delegated authorization** along with **JSON Web Tokens (JWT)** is the most **efficient and scalable** solution for authentication and authorization for microservices.

 ## Requirement